 Facebook may be a goldmine of information for marketers, but is it making your company's marketing budget too expensive?

-As of July 2021, the 5 major social media platforms showed an impressive increase in numbers:
+In July 2021, 5 major social media platforms showed a dramatic increase in advertising costs year-over-year.

 Quite an impressive number.